Trellix (formerly McAfee Enterprise) offers strong data loss prevention, broad endpoint security, and enterprise-grade control over sensitive data.

 Another common frustration is the volume of false positives during early deployment.
 Users frequently note that substantial tuning is required before policies produce reliable signals.

-Key Features and Functionalities to Consider in a Trellix DLP Alternative
+What Key Features and Functionalities Do You Need in a Trellix DLP Alternative?

-When evaluating best alternatives to Trellix DLP, it’s important to shift the mindset from ‘replacing a tool’ to ‘fixing the operational gaps’ that led you to look elsewhere in the first place.
+When evaluating the best alternatives to Trellix DLP, you must focus on fixing the operational gaps that led you to look elsewhere in the first place.

 The features below are practical markers of a solution that will deliver real-world value: